 Presently, as yoga continues to become more accessible and common across the globe, we continue to see the practice become an increasing part of African American culture and lifestyle.
 This will empower others to create their own history making paths with mindfulness, confidence, and social awareness.

-8 Yoga Poses and Positive Affirmations for Black History Month
+8 Yoga Poses and Positive Affirmations for Black History Month for Kids

 Below are eight yoga poses paired with positive affirmations paying homage to the accomplishments and causes of several Black historical figures.
 These, along with further education about these amazing heroes, can be inspiring and motivational to BIPOC children.